yingqi0607/tp/docs/DeveloperGuide.md

  In addition, since tasks are sorted in the chronological order of their deadlines, having a centralised task list would mean that both completed and incomplete tasks would be mixed together, which does not allow users to focus on their incomplete task.

-This design filters the tasks into 3 lists according to their completion statuses and deadlines which will be useful to the users, as opposed to having browse through a long task list.

 ## 3.2.
 Daily feature (Yingqi)
 Tracker has a daily feature that allows users to add current tasks to a todo list for the day.
 This feature allows users to plan for what they want to do for a particular day.